Scripture Reference: Judges 16:21-31

 Finally, when the people had stopped watching Samson for a while, Samson asked a servant to lead him to a place where two strong pillars were.
 These pillars held up the roof of the temple.
 Samson asked the servant to help him put his hands on the pillars.

 Samson’s hair had grown long again.
-Samson knew that he was stronger than he used to be.
-A long time ago Samson would have probably just gone ahead and pushed the pillars down.
-That’s because he used to think that he was strong and better than anyone else.
+He knew that he was stronger than he used to be.
+He would have probably just pushed the pillars down a long time ago.
+He used to think he was strong and better than anyone else.
 But now it was different.
-Now Samson knew that he could only be strong if God helped him.
+Now, Samson knew that he could only be strong if God helped him.
 He knew he needed to pray to God for strength.

 top